jvitku/environments/README.md

 Installation
 ------------------

-The best way how to install these nodes so far, is to use them as a part of the NengoRos project (see: https://github.com/jvitku/nengoros )
+The best way how to install these nodes so far, is to use them as a part of the NengoRos project (see [github](https://github.com/jvitku/nengoros) )

 TODO
 ----------

-- place disc. states and actions into the `statesactions` project
-- move the gridworld here
 - move the Vivae simulator here

 Changelog
 ------------------
+- gridworld now depends on the statesactions project, eclipse works
+- gridworld separated into statesactions and gridworld
+- unwanted sources cleaned-up